ninenines/cowboy/guide/erlang_web.md

 Long ago, the Web was synchronous because HTTP was synchronous.
 You fired a request, and then waited for a response.
 Not anymore.
-It all started when XmlHttpRequest started being used.
+It all began when XmlHttpRequest started being used.
 It allowed the client to perform asynchronous calls to the server.

 Then Websocket appeared and allowed both the server and the client